JenH0620/10_Models_for_MNIST/README.md

 # Here, we will try to explain the models mathematically using mnist data.

-# In order to avoid copy everything from books and articles, I will try to demostrate what really happens when the models are exploited.
+# In order to avoid copying everything from books and articles, I will try to demostrate what really happens when the models are exploited.

 #